 NOTE 3: The filtering is performed in the same domain as used for evaluation of reporting criteria or for measurement reporting, i.e., logarithmic filtering for logarithmic measurements.

+FFS Whether cell measurement filtering and beam measurement filtering based on SS block/CSI-RS any fundamental differences (so a new section can be created for that).

+FFS Whether the same or different filter coefficients are applicable for cell level and beam level measurements.

 5.5.4 Measurement report triggering